simon-ritchie/apysc/docstring_markdowns/apysc/_type/string.md

 **[Parameters]**

-- `value`: str or String
+- `value`: String or str
   - Any string value to set.

 ### `_convert_other_val_to_string` method docstring

-If comparison other value is string, then convert it to String.<hr>
+Convert a comparison other value to a String if it is a string value.<hr>

 **[Parameters]**